adrianmteo/Luna/README.md

 A super lightweight dark mode automatic switcher for Windows 10

+**Features**

+- Set light/dark theme activation times
+- Toggle app/system theme based on activation times
+- Change wallpaper to light/dark activation times

 ![](.repo/recording.gif)

 [![](.repo/download.png)](https://github.com/adrianmteo/Darky/releases/latest/download/DarkySetup.exe)

 ## Install

-You can download and install the latest installer from [here](https://github.com/adrianmteo/Darky/releases).
+You can download and install the latest release from [here](https://github.com/adrianmteo/Darky/releases).

 **Note:** Windows SmartScreen might show you this warning screen.
 This is because the setup file is not being signed but the app is 100% safe to be run.